-Busy mornings with even ‘busier bodies’ need an energy boosting breakfast and these flower-powered tropical chia pudding pots fit the bill perfectly.
-Pudding pots hardly sound like breakfast, right?
+Busy mornings need energy boosting breakfasts.
+These flower-powered tropical chia pudding pots fit the bill perfectly.
+Pudding pots hardly sounds like breakfast, right?
 Mix in some chia seeds, coconut milk and a healthy dose of vibrant fruit and suddenly dessert for breakfast seems like the best idea.
 And it is.
-As we declutter our lives to start the new year unencumbered, so too we move purposefully toward making better food choices.
-My thinking is that with 349 breakfasts still to go for 2017, it’s time to shake things up and revamp the breakfast menu.
-Breakfast-brunches remain one of my favourite meals of the day.
-It’s the ideal time to gather for a relaxed meet and eat.
+Breakfast is still the most important meal of the day.
+Having options helps to keep it interesting.

-A quick word on chia – chia seeds are high in protien, fibre and and those covetable Omega-3 fatty acids.
+A quick word on chia – chia seeds are high in protien, fibre and and Omega-3 fatty acids.
 With their unique ability to absorb up to 10 times their weight, an overnight soaking in creamy coconut milk delivers a silky soft pudding-textured consistency.
-This makes them ideal absorbers of flavourings.
-For these tropical chia puddings I’ve added honey and vanilla seeds which complement the tangy taste of mango, kiwi and pineapple.
-For textural crunch, a handful of toasted coconut flakes goes on top.
+This makes them ideal absorbers of flavourings, too.
+For these tropical chia puddings I’ve added honey and vanilla seeds which complement the tang of mango, kiwi and pineapple.
+For crunch, a handful of toasted coconut flakes goes on top.
 To get ahead of the morning rush, which is what most of us are aiming for, prepare the puddings the night before.
-An overnight rest yields the best results for a soft-set pudding.
-Chia puddings are perfect to pack for work if you’re not an earlier morning muncher and convenient enough to pack in for late summer picnics.
+An overnight rest yields a soft-set pudding.
+Chia puddings are perfect to pack for work if you’re not an earlier morning eater.

 Tropical chia pudding pots

 - 1 x 400g tin (about 400ml) coconut milk